baichen-du/baichen-du.github.io/index.md

 </style>
 <div style="text-align: justify">

   I am an incoming PhD student at UCLA Linguistics.
-My research focuses on how the structure (i.e., Phonology and Syntax) and fine details (i.e., Phonetics) are acquired, transmitted, and changed.
-Experimentation and computational methods are exployed to investigate the questions.
+My research focuses on how the structure and fine details of language are acquired, transmitted, and changed.
+I employ experimentation, formal analysis, and computational methods to investigate the questions.
 I worked on a number of projects on these topics with <a href="https://linguistics.berkeley.edu/~kjohnson/"> Keith Johnson</a>, <a href="https://www.alexandra-pfiffner.com/"> Alexandra Pfiffner</a>, <a href="https://Jhavenhill.com"> Jonathan Havenhill</a>, and <a href = "http://www.cbs.polyu.edu.hk/yaoyao"> Yao Yao </a>.
 <br>
 <br>
   For the side quest for computational methods, I worked with <a href="https://haohanchen.github.io"> Haohan Chen</a>.
 My data science tutorials (in progress) in Python, SQL, and R can be found <a href="https://github.com/baichen-du/DataScienceTutorials/" target="_blank">here</a>.